 Practice responsibility.
 Using less than 30% of your current credit lines and always paying your bills on time are some of the best ways to demonstrate that you can handle a higher limit.

 Show all your income and assets.
 Credit card companies have to make sure you can afford the spending power they give you.
 So, the more money you have available, the better your chances of getting a high limit will be.
 When you apply, be sure to give the correct total income, including both your salary and any additional sources.
 If the application has a spot for assets, put that in as well.
-You can also try to improve your income by asking for a raise or trying to find a higher-paying job.

 Reduce your debt.
 You’re unlikely to get a higher credit limit if you already owe a lot to other lenders.
 You can only afford to pay a certain amount per month.
 And the combination of high debt levels and an appetite for more spending power is a sign of risk.